conversationai/perspectiveapi/2-api/models.md

 ## Attribute architecture

 Most of our attributes are [Convolutional Neural Network](https://en.wikipedia.org/wiki/Convolutional_neural_network) (CNN) trained with [word-vector](https://www.tensorflow.org/tutorials/word2vec) inputs.
 You can also train your own [deep CNN for text classification](http://www.wildml.com/2015/12/implementing-a-cnn-for-text-classification-in-tensorflow/) on our [public toxicity dataset](https://figshare.com/articles/Wikipedia_Talk_Labels_Toxicity/4563973), and explore our [open-source attribute training tools](https://github.com/conversationai/conversationai-models) to train your own attributes.
-Our [Toxicity Kaggle Competition](https://kaggle.com/c/jigsaw-toxic-comment-classification-challenge) also has lots of useful resources to help build your own models.
+Our [Toxicity Kaggle Competition](https://kaggle.com/c/jigsaw-toxic-comment-classification-challenge) also has lots of useful resources to help build your own attributes.

 ## Attribute cards